FlowCreeper/dio-bank-management/README.md

 # bankmanagement

-Description.
+Description
 The package bankmanagement is used to:

   - account: Create a Account and modify their transactions
   - balance: Transactions methods
   - user: Create a User and modify his accounts

 ## Installation